ErpNetDocs/tech/advanced/documents/additional-amounts/amounts-calculation/index.md

 # Amounts Calculation

-There are two common ways to determine the value of [additional amounts](https://github.com/ErpNetDocs/tech/blob/master/advanced/documents/additional-amounts/index.md):
+There are two common ways to determine the value of **[additional amounts](https://github.com/ErpNetDocs/tech/blob/master/advanced/documents/additional-amounts/index.md)**:

 - setting an explicit amount;
 - setting an amount as a percent from other amounts (additional or base amounts from the document rows)